eapowertools/qs-admin-playbook/docs/licensing/review_license_allocations.md

 ## Check License Growth

 First check the QMC to see how many total license are available for Professional and Analyzers.
-Navigate to the _License Management_ section of the QMC.
+Navigate to the **License Management** section of the QMC.

 ![Analyze_Audit_License_Allocations_QMC_License_Management.png](images/Analyze_Audit_License_Allocations_QMC_License_Management.png)

-Ensure _License Usage Summary_ is selected on the right, and then check the total licenses on the left for both _Professional_ and _Analyzers_.
+Ensure **License Usage Summary** is selected on the right, and then check the total licenses on the left for both **Professional** and **Analyzer**.

 ![Analyze_Audit_License_Allocations_QMC_License_Management_UserMaximums.png](images/Analyze_Audit_License_Allocations_QMC_License_Management_UserMaximums.png)

-Next, navigate to the _Monitoring Apps_ section of the QMC, which will route to the _Hub_.
+Next, navigate to the **Monitoring Apps** section of the QMC, which will route to the Hub.

 ![Analyze_Audit_License_Allocations_QMC_MonitoringApps.png](images/Analyze_Audit_License_Allocations_QMC_MonitoringApps.png)